-We did not take this decision lightly as we firmly considered the patterns of use in our home and the nearby window locations.
+Do not take this decision lightly as you should firmly consider the patterns of use in your home and the nearby window locations.
 One client of my friend who had their home broke into installed their door's dead bolt in such a manner that it was not visible from the outside causing the burglar to view it as an easy entry.
 Since the client had experienced a break-in, they decided to have the door replaced with a metal reinforced jamb installed.

-Multipoint locking systems provide another means by which we could thwart the kick in of our door.
+Multipoint locking systems provide another means by which you can thwart kick in of your door.
 These systems generally have three locks at different levels on the door and make it harder to kick the door in.
-The downfall of this arrangement is that three separate locking locations are good for keeping someone out while we are not home, but it opens us up to a different sort of security risk factor.
-When we arrive home late in the evening it will take time for us to open the three separate locks.
-Additionally, we would require extra time to find the proper keys for each of the locks.
+The downfall of this arrangement is that three separate locking locations are good for keeping someone out while you are not home but it opens you up to a different sort of security risk factor.
+When you arrive home late in the evening it will take time for you to open the three separate locks.
+You must also take time to find the proper keys for each of the locks.

 I was told that one individual designed their home specially to counter these issues.
-They situated the home in such a manner that they have had a 7 second line of sight for someone attempting to get to the door as well as a 3 second access to either their front or back door.
+They situated the home in such a manner that they have had a 7 second line of sight for someone attempting to get to the door as well as a 3 second access to the either their front or back door.
 The decks on the house were created so that it takes 3 turns in order to maneuver to the door level.
-The homebuilder installed several removable access points at one end of each deck which is used for loading or unloading furniture but these points are designed so that if the screws were to be removed the sides would not stay up on their own.
+The homebuilder installed several removable access points at one end of each decks which is used for loading or unloading furniture but these points are designed so that if the screws were to be removed the sides would not stay up on their own.